SnowyBoop/arch-config/README.md

-# dwm-config
+# arch config
-All files for x-server, dwm and ST!
+All files for x-server, dwm and ST, that are needed to get a minimal arch install running with ease!

-Obviously the worlds best config :3 now warm color theme woop woop
+Obviously the worlds best config for productivity!

+Featuring my hot chocolate ST and DWM theme :D